-London Design Festival is now in its 15th year and while many articles (including two by me) and blog posts will focus on the amazing installations there is so much more to the 10-day programme.
+London Design Festival is now in its 15th year, and while many articles (including two by me) and blog posts will focus on the amazing installations, there is so much more to the 10-day programme.
 Not least the hundreds of new products being launched many of which are aimed at our homes.
+New launches though are my cup of tea.
 With trade exhibitions like Decorex, 100% Design, Design Junction and the London Design Fair there will be many brands, independent designers and artisans releasing new collections.
 Last week I went along to the press event for the launch of Joules first-ever sofa collection with DFS.
 With over 100 stores across the UK, DFS produces sofas that cater for all budgets and tastes but did you know that they are made in the UK?

 The four ranges Windsor, Burnham, Cambridge and Ilkley, include sofas, chairs and footstools and all looked amazing in the setting created at the Bourne & Hollingsworth building in Clerkenwell for the press event.
 My personal favourites that I shared on Instagram were the Windsor sofa in a dynamite yellow velvet and the Burnham armchair in a big fat stripe fabric.
 Mixing coastal and country influences I thought there was plenty of scope for the most ardent urban dweller too.
 They certainly caught my attention.